MoonPoet/xaprb-src/content/blog/6-steps-to-better-security-and-privacy.md

 A VPN is a *big* step up in security and privacy.
 For example:

-* A VPN can prevent people snooping on what you're doing if you're connected to an insecure WiFi point.
+* A VPN can prevent people snooping on what you're doing if you're connected to an insecure WiFi point at the airport or coffee shop.
 * A VPN can prevent your internet service provider from logging and inspecting your browsing or other usage---some internet service providers even modify what you browse, injecting ads, tracking, and other stuff into websites!
 * If someone hacks into your home router or cable modem, they won't be able to intercept VPN-tunneled traffic before it leaves the house.

 These are really legitimate things to worry about: millions of cheap, old, unsecured, underscrutinized devices such as routers and modems are sitting exposed to the internet, and tons of them have known security holes.

-VPNs sound obscure and hard to set up, but they're really not.
+VPNs sound obscure and hard to set up, but they're not.
 You can get a subscription to a VPN service easily and cheaply.
 I use [Private Internet Access](https://www.privateinternetaccess.com/) and there are many others.
 Just search and read ratings from a few objective review sites.

 A VPN service is also flexible.
 You can use a standard VPN client to connect; you don't have to use the one they probably provide for you.
 I use Tunnelblick to connect to Private Internet Access, for example, because Tunnelblick is open source so I trust it more, and I already use it for other VPNs I connect to.